 What does rock and roll have in common with pork and beans?
-People often fail to enunciate the D of the “and” between the two nouns.
+People often fail to enunciate the d of the and between the two nouns.
 Sometimes, you will see these phrases written to reflect the way that people pronounce them: pork ’n’ beans and rock ’n’ roll.
-For the most part, people realize that the N-sound represents “and.”
+For the most part, people realize that the n-sound represents and.
 But in the expression “this day and age,” people seem a lot less sure about what the word in the middle of the phrase is.
-First, let’s look at an example of the phrase used correctly:

 Life Without Work

 Could almost be considered an achievement.

 It all compares most unfavorably

 With my own imaginary

 Why do people misunderstand this expression?
 While it seems clear in print, you may not hear the and clearly in normal conversation.
 It’s evident that a lot of people hear a different word.